ChrisDuffley/stationPlaylist/addoninternals.md

 Before going any further, it is important to mention a function that not only is used by the first two time routines, but also comes in handy in SPL Assistant and other methods.
 This function, called studioAPI (defined in splcommon.splbase module), sends messages to Studio window and retrieves the value returned.
 The signature is:

-	studioAPI(arg, command)
+	studioAPI(arg, command, splComponent)

-With the arguments being the message to be sent to studio window (arg and command).
+With the arguments being the message to be sent to studio window (arg and command) for the specified SPL component (local or Remote Studio).
 The return value is whatever Studio returns - an unsigned 32-bit integer is returned, which caused problems when working on 64-bit NVDA support.
-At first glance, it may seem similar to user32's SendMessage function (in fact, that's what the studioAPI function will call), but unlike a typical SendMessage function routine, the Studio handle and message type is automatically filled in, hence only argument (WParem) and command (LParem) are needed.
+At first glance, it may seem similar to user32's SendMessage function (in fact, that's what the studioAPI function will call), but unlike a typical SendMessage function routine, the Studio handle for the selected component and message type is automatically filled in, hence only argument (WParem) and command (LParem) are needed.

 In older versions of the add-on, studioAPI did more than return results.
 It called a callback with or without an offset, as well as not return anything.
 However, the only callback passed in was time announcer (next section), thus in 2018, studioAPI function has been relegated to a thin wrapper around SendMessage function with Studio window handle and message typed filled in.